 With the New Year soon approaching, take time to say thank you to your subscribers and clients.
 Sending kind words will show that you care about them – in turn, it will help build trust and strengthen relationships.

 30. Spread The Goodness

 Do something good to change the world for the better.
-Why not help a charitable organisation to feel the festive cheer too?
+Why not help a charitable organization to feel the festive cheer too?
 You could spare some space in your email to try and raise awareness.
-Maybe there’s a particular organisation that desperately needs help this winter?
+Maybe there’s a particular organization that desperately needs help this winter?

 You have survived December, the most festive month of all.
 It’s time to celebrate!